mdn/browsercompat/doc.md

 # To Do

 * Add attribute and link reference to docs
-* Convert text to attribute with links and caching
 * Convert specs to attribute with links and caching
-* Translated text - linked objects or complex objects?
-Look at packages suggested by bug
 * Power Queries - for example, feature by slug
 * Add browsers-history, browsers-versions-history, etc.